 During this period, the cervix seems to be elongated and off-center so it can rest against the vaginal wall.
 The cervix will feel firm, similar to the tip of your nose.
 Furthermore, the opening will feel dry.
 Finally, the cervix is easily reached at this time, as it lies low in a woman’s vagina.

 Increasing estrogen levels force the cervix further up into the vagina the closer a woman is to ovulation.
 As a result, the cervix comes across as positioned more centrally in the vagina.
 It also appears shorter and straighter in addition to feeling softer.
 Rather than feeling like the tip of a nose, the cervix now feels like your lower lip.
 As ovulation approaches, the cervix begins to relax allowing the cervical opening to open up enough for a fingertip to penetrate.

 The role of your cervix is to create fertile cervical fluid during ovulation to help the sperm travel easily, as well as to block the entrance to the uterus when you are not fertile.

 After menstruation, you will experience little or no discharge.
 Your first cervical discharge will appear moist or sticky, will be either white or cream colored, and will continue for a few more days.
 However, this is when your cervical mucus will be the thinnest, and clearest, and will be in copious amounts.

 This thin cervical mucus will gradually increase until you hit your ‘cervical mucus peak’.
-According to the American Pregnancy Association, cervical fluid that looks like ‘egg whites’ is indicative that a woman is about to ovulate.
+When you are at your most fertile, your cervical mucus looks like ‘egg whites’ and is indicative that you are about to ovulate.
 This discharge will be slippery and colorless and indicates your best chance at conception.

 The Cervix After Ovulation